ziscoplankton/ziscoplankton/README.md

 ## Show your support

-Give a ⭐️ if this project helped you or if you just liked it!
+Give a ⭐️!

 <br><br><br>

 ## Contribute

-If you have any suggestions or improvements, please feel free to submit a pull request.
+If you have any projects that you'd like to discuss, please feel free to reach me!

 <br><br><br>